gtbjj/gtbjj.github.io/_drafts/NUTRITION-future_tests.md

 * Blood Pressure and Meditation:
     * Metta meditation template - [https://www.nalanda.org.my/6-weeks-of-metta-meditation/](https://www.nalanda.org.my/6-weeks-of-metta-meditation/)
     * transcendental mediation lowers bp by 5 points ([r](http://www.positivehealth.com/article/meditation/transcendental-meditation-health-research-overview))

-* Salt requirements, again:
-  * Robb Wolf on Cleared Hot:  5g sodium in addition to food sources, up to 10g (additional) in 95' heat; high protein does require more water to digest (I made an early note about drinking more water on a carnivore diet).